iter8-tools/iter8/content/tasks/_index.md

 ---
 title: Tasks
 weight: 35
-summary: How to do common tasks
+summary: Learn how to do common tasks
 ---

 ### Learn How To ...